Martcant2021/Chat-app/README.md

 # Chat-app
-chat app with fastapi using websocket
+chat app with fastapi using websocket and React